kidwai/ethereumjs-sandbox/README.md

 # Introduction

+A blockchain is a type of distributed database, maintained and updated over time through a peer-to-peer consensus algorithm, determining the next 'block' in sequence.
+This architecture was originally made popular in 2008, when the Bitcoin blockchain showed promise as a peer-to-peer system for financial transactions.

+At present (June 2016), the experimental Ethereum blockchain is growing quite popular.
-As you probably know, a blockchain is a sort of ledger, maintained and updated over time through a peer-to-peer consensus algorithm.
-The key innovation of the Ethereum blockchain is the ability to do more than just make financial transactions, effectively throwing value from one 'account' to another.
-Instead, through the use of the Etheruem virtual machine, peers can have their programs executed on the Ethereum network, enabling automatic peer to peer interactions without the overhead of an intermediary.
-Without the absence of the intermediary, this would just be another paradigm for fault-tolerant distributed computing.
+The key innovation of the Ethereum blockchain is the ability to do more than just make financial transactions.
+Instead, through the use of the Etheruem virtual machine, peers can have their programs executed on the Ethereum network.

-There is a lot of hype (and money) being thrown around in Ethereum land right now.
-But from what I've observed, very few people seem to understand the technology.
+From what I've observed, very few people seem to understand the technology.
 Nevertheless, many people advocate its utility, with little more than speculative and esoteric visions of a 'blockchain economy'.

 I don't mean to discourage any visionaries or theoreticians among us.
-Rather, I hope to, at a minumum, encourage and help facilitate experiment in blockchain applications in a setting that is not too complicated, while avoiding IDEs or Blockchain as a service platforms that, while abstracting away many difficulties, have personally not satisfied my curiosity for the structure and operation of the underlying networks.
+Rather, I hope to, at a minumum, encourage and help facilitate experiment in blockchain applications in a setting that is not too complicated, while avoiding IDEs or Blockchain as a service platforms.

-The aim is therefore to set up an environment for writing smart contracts in Ethereum, while sticking with a text editor and the command-line.
-We will set up a private blockchain and look into some simple applications, so we can get a real, tangible sense of what this is good for, how it performs, and where we stand in the realm of practical application (not far - scalability remains an issue).
+Every other tutorial or discussion I came across either involved an IDE, or an online compiler.
+I don't want to use an IDE, or an online compiler, if for no other reason, to not click my mouse to the browser and copy-paste content to run my programs.
+I don't think this should be necessary to write a 'Hello World!' program, and I feel it takes away significantly from the understanding of what is going on.

+The aim is to have a system to easily get started with your favourite text editor and the command line, run multiple nodes, monitor those nodes, test basic features of the network, rapidly execute smart contracts, and perform unit tests.
+Not all of these goals will be met right away, as I do have a day job.

 The hope is that writing this will make things a bit more clear for myself.
-Perhaps by reading along and mimicing the keystrokes, you can get some sense of what is going on.
+Perhaps by reading along and mimicking the keystrokes, you can get some sense of what is going on.

 That being said, I make no guarantee whatsoever that this will provide you with any form of satisfaction, enlightenment, or understanding - I am probably not much less confused than you.

 ## Installation

+We will use 'geth', the go-lang implementation of Ethereum to run our nodes.
+We will use nodeJS to connect to our nodes locally, then build and execute smart contracts.

 ### Ubuntu ###
 To install `geth` from PPA, run: